molily/molily.de/_posts/2017-11-25-robust-javascript.md

 While Graceful Degradation and Progressive Enhancement are native principles of web technologies, fault tolerance is not.
 It’s probably the hardest yet most beneficial technique for achieving robustness.

 In particular, fault tolerance is hard to implement in JavaScript.
-Used without caution, JavaScript is <em>the opposite of fault-tolerant</em>.
-Usually, if one operation fails, if one function fails, if one exception occurs, the whole call stack or the whole program blows up.
+Used without caution, JavaScript is *the opposite of fault-tolerant*.
+Usually, if one operation fails, if one exception occurs, the whole call stack or the whole program blows up.

 Implementing fault tolerance in JavaScript means dividing the code into independent, sandboxed sub-systems.
-A few of them are critical, but most of them should be non-critical.
+Only few of them are critical.
+Most of them should be non-critical.
 If the latter fail with an error, the error needs to be caught and handled.
 Other sub-systems and the system as a whole should not be affected.

 JavaScript does not support the definition of native sandboxes yet, but we can employ existing techniques like try…catch (see below) to achieve the desired effect.